mahmoodahmad100/php-cli-tool/README.md

-# php-cli-tool
+# php CLI tool
-a basic CLI tool
+a basic CLI tool written in php

 ## Getting Started
-In the `terminal` navigate to the root directory and then run the following command:
+Clone the project then navigate to the project root directory and open the `terminal` then run the following command:

 `composer install`

-You can **Now** add the string by running the following command
+You can **Now** add the string by running the following command:

-`php cli.php string='your string shoud be here'`
+`php cli.php string='the string input should be here'`

 ### To Run the tests just run the following:
 `vendor/bin/phpunit`

+### To see the code coverage open the following in the browser:
+`ci/codeCoverage/index.html`

 ## Need help or Support ?
 Contact me at:
 [LinkedIn](https://www.linkedin.com/in/mahmood-ahmad-mahmood)